Useful information for patients and interested parties

 The German Hospital Directory also offers a special search function.
 In this, people affected can filter the search results specifically according to their region and the keywords "Long COVID" or "Post COVID".
 This allows them to find suitable hospitals.

 Our citizens’ hotline provides information on counselling and support services for Long COVID in Germany, specifically tailored to your region.
+Individual states also offer a phone consultation programme for COVID long haulers and people with Post-VAC.
+For example, there is such a programme in North Rhine-Westphalia and Lower Saxony

 You can also find a list of medical practices, clinics and outpatient clinics in Germany on our website in the service area, so that people affected by Long COVID can get in touch with them.

-Last update: October 2023
+Last update: November 2024

 The Federal Government considers it extremely important to support scientists in basic research, clinical research and healthcare research.
 The Federal Ministry of Health (BMG) initiates projects within the framework of departmental research.
 The Federal Ministry of Education and Research (BMBF) is responsible for the general research funding at the federal level.
-Overall, there is an intensive interaction between BMG and BMBF as well as with the other departments involved.
+Overall, there is a regular intensive interaction between BMG and BMBF as well as with the other departments involved.

 Research funding of Federal Ministry of Education and Research (BMBF)